user-64bit/suchi/README.md

     Remove a task/tasks by its index.
     Example: suchi delete 4 5 (removes the fourth and fifth task)

+- search [text]
+    search task by providing text
+    Example: suchi search Watch (shows task with "Watch" word in it.)

 - clear
     Remove all tasks in one go.
     Example: suchi clear